-The Cosmetology program's mission is to serve the community as an affordable, learning-centered program which is committed to the development and delivery of innovative, high-quality education for the hair and beauty industry; and, empower individuals to maximize their potential and elevate the professionalism of the industry.
+The Cosmetology program's mission is to serve the community as an affordable, student-learning centered program which is committed to the development and delivery of quality education for the hair and beauty industry.

-The Cosmetology department offers three Certificates and an Associate in Applied Science degree program.
+The Cosmetology department offers two Certificates and an Associate in Applied Science degree program.
+There are two educational pathways in the Cosmetology program: Cosmetology and Cosmetology Instructor Training.
 The curriculum is designed to prepare the student for the State Board of Cosmetology Examination.
-Upon passing the examination the individual becomes a licensed cosmetologist.

 Degrees That Can Be Earned